 And before we end this post, it should be known that even though you now know some foods to avoid entirely, any new food for your pet should be introduced gradually.
 Food intolerances are common and you don’t want to overdo something without knowing its effect on your individual pet.
 If you think your pet has ingested something he shouldn't have, be sure to contact your vet immediately.

-If you have a pet that is in need of some assistance when it comes to digestion, we highly recommend Calming Relief!
+If you have a pet that is in need of some assistance when it comes to digestion, we highly recommend Daily Thrive!
 This organic hemp and turmeric oil calms the discomfort and aches associated with inflammation, digestive disorders, illness, offers a soothing effect and helps to enhance your companion's overall wellness!

 Join in on the conversation!
 We’d love to hear what your pet’s favorite snack from the kitchen!
-Let us know on Instagram @homescapepets and follow along to see our journey around Colorado and Texas, and to find out more about how to care for your pets holistically!
+Let us know on Instagram @homescapepets and follow along to learn more about how to care for your pets holistically!